 Before we start, please don’t recoil at the word spiritual in the title.
-This is not an article about any particular religion and there is no mention of crosses, prayer beads, or strange clothing.
-This article will answer the question of why is spiritual health important and what you can do to get started.
+This is not an article about any particular religion, and there is no mention of crosses, prayer beads, or strange clothing.
+This article will answer the question of why spiritual health is essential and what you can do to get started.

 No matter which country you were born in and whatever background you may have had, most of us experience highs and lows.
-For many of us, these low points can bring on bouts of anxiety, stress, and more worryingly, periods of depression.
+For many of us, these low points can bring anxiety, stress, and, more worryingly, periods of depression.

-According to the World Health Organisation, depression now affects more than 300 million people globally and it is the leading cause of disability worldwide.
-Depression is one of the largest contributors to the global burden of disease.
+According to the World Health Organisation, depression now affects more than 300 million people globally and is the leading cause of disability worldwide.
+Depression is one of the most significant contributors to the global disease burden.
 Increased exposure to spirituality could potentially go a long way to solving this problem.

 Today, depression has become the most common mental illness in the USA.
 10% of all men and a staggering 25% of all women in America suffer from some form of depression at some point in their lives.
-Interestingly, studies conducted by Loma Linda University have found that spiritual practices can lead to a reduction in the risk of clinical depression.
+Interestingly, studies conducted by Loma Linda University have found that spiritual practices can reduce the risk of clinical depression.

 The importance of spiritual care should not be underestimated.
-Spiritual care is a form of healthcare that deals with spiritual (or religious) needs usually prompted by some kind of sickness or injury.
+Spiritual care is a form of healthcare that deals with spiritual (or religious) needs usually prompted by some sickness or injury.

 When we suffer from serious illnesses (such as depression), many of us ask deep and probing questions about our place in the universe and look for answers to such questions as:

-Further investigation into the link between spirituality and happiness uncovers lots of studies done over the last 50 years.
+Further investigation into the link between spirituality and happiness uncovers many studies over the last 50 years.
 In most cases, it has been found that physical and mental health are both improved when our spiritual needs are met.

-A lesser-known fact is that The association of American Medical Colleges (AAMC) co-sponsors curriculum development of spirituality.
-As a result, there are now more than 70 medical schools that offer courses on spirituality and medicine.
+A lesser-known fact is that The Association of American Medical Colleges (AAMC) co-sponsors curriculum development of spirituality.
+As a result, more than 70 medical schools now offer courses on spirituality and medicine.